The information in this article applies to:

 - Select Edit> Default Settings from the menu, and in the Default Settings dialog, expand the Floors and Rooms category, select Current Floor, and click the Edit button.

-- In the Floor 1 Defaults dialog, select the structure panel, and specify the desired value for Finished Ceiling (F) for the rooms on the first floor.
+- In the Floor 1 Defaults dialog, select the structure panel, and specify the desired value for the Ceiling for the rooms on the first floor.

 - Specify the height of the tallest ceilings on this floor, but ignore the ceiling heights of any rooms that will extend into the floor above, such as a vaulted entry area.